fetacore/libartificial/README.md

 # libartificial

-This is a pure C shared library for arbitrarily deep neural networks.
+This is a small pure C shared library for arbitrarily deep neural networks.
 It is my first attempt to write a scientific project in C but the speed is already outstanding.
-I made this library in order to assist me with my PhD Thesis research questions.
+I made this library in order to assist me with my doctoral research.

 It is CPU ([OpenBLAS](https://github.com/xianyi/OpenBLAS)) and GPU ([CLBlast](https://github.com/CNugteren/CLBlast)) friendly (soon with support for cuBLAS if I get my hands on an NVIDIA GPU).
 I have plans to extend it for CNNs and RNNs.
 The bindings for Python and JS (with webassembly) will be ready soon.